pebblecode/javascript/packages/eslint-config-pebblecode/README.md

 ## Improving this config

 Consider adding test cases if you're making complicated rules changes, like anything involving regexes.
-Perhaps in a distant future, we could use literate programming to structure our README as test cases for our .eslintrc?
+Perhaps in the distant future, we could use literate programming to structure our README as test cases for our .eslintrc?

 You can run tests with `npm test`.

 You can make sure this module lints with itself using `npm run lint`.

+## Contributing

+In order to modify this package, you need to clone this repo.

+1. Make the changes you wish, including tests
+2. Try out the updated rules locally by installing from local dir
+3. Submit a PR back to the repo, or if you're flying by the seat of your pants, `GOTO 4`
+4. `npm version minor`
+5. `npm login` then `npm publish`
+6. Commit and push your changes back to the repo

 ## Changelog

+### 1.4.0
+- modify indent rule to include `{SwitchCase: 1}`

+### 1.3.0
+- add babel-eslint as default parser

 ### 1.0.0
 - require `eslint` `v1.0.0` or higher